-- (a) The Trust shall use the NHS Logistics for procurement of all goods and services unless the Chief Executive or nominated officers deem it inappropriate.
-The decision to use alternative sources must be documented. - (b) If the Trust does not use the NHS Supply Chain where tenders or quotations are not required, because expenditure is below £15,000, the Trust shall procure goods and services in accordance with procurement procedures approved by the Director of Finance.
+- (a) The Trust shall use the NHS Logistics Supply Chain for procurement of all goods and services unless the Chief Executive or nominated officers deem it inappropriate.
+The decision to use alternative sources must be documented.
+Where it has been deemed inappropriate to utilise NHS Supply Chain approval should be sought from Trust Procurement in the first instance and then the Executive Director of Finance. - (b) If the Trust does not use the NHS Supply Chain where tenders or quotations are not required, because expenditure is below £15,000, the Trust shall procure goods and services in accordance with procurement procedures approved by the Executive Director of Finance.